-The Audit, Risk and Compliance Committee has a documented charter, approved by the Board.
-The charter is available on the Company's website.
-All members are non-executive directors with a majority being independent.
-The Chairperson may not be the Chairperson of the Board.
-The Audit, Risk and Compliance Committee advises the Board on the establishment and maintenance of a framework of risk management and internal control and appropriate ethical standards for the management of the Company.
+All members of the Audit Committee are nonexecutive directors with a majority being independent.
+The Chairman may not be the Chairman of the Board.
+The Audit Committee advises the Board on internal control and appropriate ethical standards for the management of the Company.

-The members of the Audit, Risk and Compliance Committee during the year were:
+The members of the Audit Committee were: